cedreaper/cedreaper.github.io/partner/pitch.md

 ## 💡 Why Partner With Us?

-You're not just buying space — you're getting positioned in front of motivated buyers **at the perfect time**.
+You're not just renting space — you're getting positioned in front of motivated buyers **at the perfect time**.

 Our platform isn't static.
 Vendors are seen across:

-- 🎯 Slide-in promotions on dashboards
+- 🎯 Slide-in promotions that occur in 8-minute intervals
 - 🧲 Marquee banners during peak usage hours
 - 📩 Email campaigns and user onboarding
 - 📱 Mass text broadcasts to verified contractors